-Atlantis University Athletic Scholarship and Criteria: Funded by Atlantis University and provided for student applicants who have a demonstrated athletic talent and are recommended by the Athletic Department for a sport offered by the University, and who meet Standards of Academic Progress, and do not receive other scholarships that cover some or all the cost of tuition.
+Atlantis University Athletic Scholarship and Criteria: Funded by Atlantis University and provided for 2023 Catalog, Volume I 113 student applicants who have a demonstrated athletic talent and are recommended by the Athletic Department for a sport offered by the University, who meet Standards of Academic Progress and who do not receive other scholarships that cover some or all the cost of tuition.

-Exceptional Professional Scholarship and Criteria: Funded by Atlantis University and provided for student applicants who have shown themselves to be resilient, reliable, and individual with high work standards and ethical conduct.
+Exceptional Professional Scholarship and Criteria: Funded by Atlantis University and provided for student applicants who have shown themselves to be resilient, reliable, and an individual with high work standards and ethical conduct.